 Should You Feed it To Your Dog?

-If you have a healthy dog or puppy, peanut butter can be a wonderful addition to their treat routine.
+If you have a healthy dog or puppy, peanut butter can be a wonderful addition to their treat routine – and a great way to get them to take pills.
 As long as you are aware of the general safety guidelines that you should follow, your pup can safely indulge in their favorite treat that they crave.

 You’ll also want to make sure you properly budget for the additional calories in your dog’s diet.
 Too much of any high-calorie treat could make your dog pack on some extra pounds.
 If you have any specific concerns about your dog’s safety when eating peanut butter, we recommend speaking with your veterinarian.